Lekensteyn/pacemaker/README.md

 pacemaker is licensed under the MIT license.
 See the LICENSE file for more details.

+# heartbleed.py
+This is an implementation that uses pacemaker for crafting packets.
+Protocols other than TLS (STMP/FTP/...) is not yet supported.
+It has the caveat that repeated requests need to establish a new connection for every attempt because the server immediately resets the connection after the first heartbeat response.

+The caveat is a limitation resulting from the taken approach, if the handshake would be completed by the client too, then many encrypted handshakes can be sent without connection failures.

+heartbleed.py is part of pacemaker, so falls under the same license terms.

+Tested against `openssl s_client` and nginx 1.4.7 with OpenSSL 1.0.1f under Arch Linux.

 # ssltest.py
 This repository also contains a working version that targets servers. ssltest.py was created by Jared Stafford (<jspenguin@jspenguin.org>), all due credits are